nunofachada/simoututils/README.md

 which is only recognized within the [PatchSpec]s context, i.e. for type **f** plots.

-Returning to the example, the 3rd and 6th outputs of the last command (*GrassQty* and *GrassEnergy*, respectively) are still somewhat out of scale with the remaining outputs.
+Returning to the example, the third and sixth outputs of the last command (*GrassQty* and *GrassEnergy*, respectively) are still somewhat out of scale with the remaining outputs.
 This can be solved by specifying the 'scale' option: